 In his prologue, the Friar is called a “beggar” with a “scowling face at the Summoner.”
 In the “General Prologue” the Friar is characterized as a “wantowne” and “merye” man who dwells within an assigned region.
 He has a white neck like a ‘lily flower,’ and he knows great dalliance and fair speech.
 He is also a profit-minded beggar (like the begging friars described in the “Wife of Bath’s Tale”), and in traveling the countryside this Friar knows the taverns and innkeepers, as well as the lechers and harlots.
 He has a slight lisp, dons expensive clothes, and his name is Huberd.

-He responds to the Wife of Bath by praising her tale for raising certain “academic” issues, but that these tales should be of ‘pleasant matters’ (or “game”).
+He responds to the Wife of Bath by praising her tale for raising certain “academic” issues, but that these tales on the road to Canterbury should be of ‘pleasant matters’ (or “game”).
 Ironically, he proceeds to tell an amusing, albeit unpleasant story attacking summoners.
-In some ways it mirrors Aristophanes’s The Frogs (which shows Dionysus in disguise).
-The Friar claims that authoritative texts are best left to the churches and the universities -he condescendingly explains this to the Wife of Bath.
-He endeavors to tell an amusing tale about a summoner, even though no good may be said of a summoner.
-The Host asks him not to start an argument, but the Summoner interjects and allows for the Friar’s Tale -the Summoner plans to respond to the Friar later.
+In some ways it mirrors Aristophanes’s The Frogs (which portrays Dionysus in disguise).
+The Friar claims that authoritative texts are best left to the churches and the universities -he condescendingly explains this to the Wife of Bath whom he views as anything but an authority.
+He endeavors to tell an amusing tale about a summoner, even though he claims that no good may actually be said of a summoner.
+Therefore his tale will contain nothing good.
+The Host asks the Friar not to start an argument, but the Summoner interjects and allows for the Friar’s Tale to proceed (the Summoner plans to respond to the Friar later).

-One day, the summoner goes to an old widow seeking a bribe when he meets a yeoman along the way and they become friends.
-They swear lifelong friendship and pleasantries with one another, and we soon discover this yeoman is the devil in disguise.
-The summoner has sworn himself to the devil.
+One day, the summoner visits an old widow seeking a bribe when he meets a yeoman along the way and they become friends.
+They swear lifelong friendship and pleasantries with one another, and we soon discover that this yeoman is the devil in disguise.
+The summoner swears himself to the devil.
 The two men ride along together, discussing the finer points of their respective trades.
 They come upon a cart-man whose horses are stuck, he shouts out ‘devil may take them!’
-The greedy summoner asks the devil why he does not claim the cart-man’s horses, but the devil claims it was not the man’s ‘entente’ or intention.
-So they depart, with the summoner promising to fare better (i.e. gain more profit for himself).
+The greedy summoner asks the devil why he does not claim the cart-man’s horses, but the devil says it was not the man’s ‘entente’ or intention.
+So they depart with the summoner promising to fare better (i.e. gain more profit for himself).
 The devil comes to light as more of a respectful gentleman than the summoner.

 For this reading I used the Broadview Canterbury Tales edition which is based on the famous Ellesmere Manuscript.
 The Broadview edition closely matches the work of Chaucer’s scribe, Adam Pinkhurst.